 Geography is a dynamic, interdisciplinary science that provides both micro and macro approaches to the study of people and their environments around the world.
 Our program at Shepherd is supported by a diverse instructional staff, online course options, a large U.S. and world map collection, and meaningful linkages to neighboring programs such as the Global Studies B.A. and the Environmental Studies B.S.
-We also coordinate the annual West Virginia State GeoBee and Giant Traveling Map visits to campus through the National Geographic Society.
+We have also coordinated the annual West Virginia State GeoBee and Giant Traveling Map visits to campus through the National Geographic Society.
 We are dedicated to building life skills and global understanding and respect through courses that both engage and inspire.

 The Geography Minor (18 credits) provides interdisciplinary study of world cultures and environments at multiple scales, local to global, with an emphasis on spatial patterns and relationships.
 Geography bridges the human and physical sciences and provides important perspectives and skills that help us understand human-land relationships and our interdependence with people all over the world.